Jacob Fatu

 Jacob Fatu (born April 18, 1992) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand.
+He is signed to WWE, where he performs on the Raw brand and is a member of The Bloodline stable.

 Fatu made his professional wrestling debut in 2012, performing in various independent promotions including All Pro Wrestling, DEFY Wrestling, Game Changer Wrestling, House of Glory, and PCW Ultra.
 In 2019, he signed with Major League Wrestling (MLW), where he won the MLW World Heavyweight Championship, the MLW National Openweight Championship, and the fourth Battle Riot in 2022.
 His 819-day reign as MLW World Heavyweight Champion is the longest in the promotion's history.
 In 2024, Fatu signed with WWE and debuted as part of The Bloodline stable.
 During the following year, he won the WWE Tag Team Championship and the WWE United States Championship at WrestleMania 41.

 Fatu is part of the Anoaʻi family of professional wrestlers.
 He is the son of Sam Fatu, best known as Tama and Tonga Kid.

 Early life

 Jacob Fatu was born into the Anoaʻi family of Samoan wrestlers, which includes his father Samuel and younger brother Journey.
 He attended Rosemont High School in Sacramento, where he played football and graduated in 2008.
-At the age of 18, Fatu was arrested for robbery, and he credits seeing his cousins Jonathan and Joshua (The Usos) on a jail TV as his inspiration for becoming a wrestler.
+At the age of 18, Fatu was arrested for robbery, and he credits seeing his cousins Jonathan and Joshua on a jail TV as his inspiration for becoming a wrestler.

 Professional wrestling career

 Early career (2012–2015)

 Fatu made his in-ring debut on September 22, 2012, at the KnokX Pro Academy, teaming with relative Black Pearl to defeat The Profilers (Maverick and Zander Jones).
 Shortly after, he formed an alliance with Gangrel, which ended on December 15 when Gangrel turned on Fatu during a tag team match.
+Since his alliance with Gangrel, who portrayed a vampire, he began to use the nickname "The Samoan Werewolf".
 In early 2013, Fatu began teaming with The Hillbilly Hero, before joining Black Pearl and his uncle Rikishi in July to form The Samoan Dynasty.
 He continued wrestling exclusively at the academy until December 12, 2015, after which he left to compete on the independent circuit.

+Prior to signing with WWE in 2024, Fatu participated in a WWE tryout in September 2016.